poetic/drupal-clutch/README.md

 	</div>

 #### data-component
 **_data-component_** defines component type.
-Clutch CLI will read html files from Webflow zip and break into small components inside of theme.
+Clutch CLI will read html files from a Webflow zip and break them into small components inside of theme.

 #### data-field
 **_data-field_** defines field name.
-Each field name will be prefixed *data-component* to prevent conflict. *Make sure the field name does not exceed 32 characters(included data-component)*
+Each field name will be prefixed with *data-component* to prevent conflict. *Make sure the field name does not exceed 32 characters(including data-component)*

 #### data-type
 **_data-type_** defines field type